medgardo/ctp-microblog/README.md

 ### Coding Style

 We use AirBnB JS coding style.
 You can check whether or not your code is styled properly by checking it using eslint.
+You must be within your project directory (inside of blog)

 ```
-eslint nameOfYourFile.js
+./node_modules/.bin/eslint nameOfYourFile.js
 ```

 ## Deployment